The Ocean Cleanup North Pacific Foundation

 The Ocean Cleanup develops advanced technologies to rid the world's oceans of plastic.
 The first garbage patch we aim to clean is the Great Pacific Garbage Patch, located between California and Hawaii.
 We will have succeeded once the average buoyant plastic concentration in the oceanic accumulation zones has seen a 90% net mass reduction, relative to 2018 baseline levels by the year 2040.

 In parallel to cleaning the ocean garbage patches we will stem the inflow of more plastic pollution from rivers.
-Our research found that 1000 rivers are responsible for roughly 80% of the pollution.
-We aim to tackle these 1000 river by 2025
+Our research found that 1000 rivers are responsible for roughly 80% of the pollution, which we aim to tackle by 2025.

 What are the organization's key strategies for making this happen?